nishantonline1/capacitor_rollbar/README.md

-# My Capacitor Rollbar Plugin
+# Capacitor Rollbar Plugin

-My Capacitor Rollbar Plugin is a custom Capacitor plugin that integrates the Rollbar SDK into your Android app, allowing you to capture and report errors to the Rollbar platform.
+Capacitor Rollbar Plugin is a custom Capacitor plugin that integrates the Rollbar SDK into your Android app, allowing you to capture and report errors to the Rollbar platform.

 ## Installation